bmth-arg-wiki/bmth-arg-wiki.github.io/pages/lore/archive.md

 ## Other experiments

-Dr. Dallus Lauren developed the MOXYPAK at ARC/HIVE, something mentioned in both his own [diary](../for-sof/dallus-diary), and his [son](../characters/ren)'s [log on Eve's genesis](../for-sof/lauren_d8_log).
-It is also mentioned to have saved a lot of lives by [Rebecca](../characters/rebecca) in her [2036 Grumblr post](../for-sof/grumblr2).
+Dr. Dallus Lauren developed the MOXYPAK at ARC/HIVE, something mentioned in both his own [diary](../for-sof/dallus-diary), and his [son](../characters/ren)'s [log on E.V.E's genesis](../for-sof/lauren_d8_log).
+E.V.E. was also initially Dallus' project, being followed up by his son after his sudden death in October 2037.

+The MOXYPAK is also mentioned to have saved a lot of lives by [Rebecca](../characters/rebecca) in her [2036 Grumblr post](../for-sof/grumblr2).
+Interestingly, an unknown journalist accuses Victor Carmine of using Arc/Hive's seemingly well-intended inventions with malice in [a reconstructed interview](../for-sof/carmine_interview).
-This device also seems present with a little girl in the music video for [Top 10 Statues](../music/song-top10).
+The device also seems present with a little girl in the music video for [Top 10 Statues](../music/song-top10).

 ![Printer at ARC/HIVE](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/music/amo/inthedark/gallery/n_printerface.png)

-We also see a mysterious printer at ARC/HIVE, printing some type of data.
+We also see a mysterious printer at ARC/HIVE, printing some type of data, as well as other human test subjects.

 ***